mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Managing mongocryptd
 ====================
-If a MongoClient is configured for Client Side Encryption, than by default (unless mongocryptdBypassSpawn=true), mongocryptd MUST be spawned by the driver.
+If a MongoClient is configured for Client Side Encryption (eg. bypassAutoEncryption=false), then by default (unless mongocryptdBypassSpawn=true), mongocryptd MUST be spawned by the driver.
 Spawning MUST include the command line argument --idleShutdownTimeoutSecs.
 If the user does not supply one through extraOptions.mongocryptdSpawnArgs (which may be either in the form